Lower Extremity Vein : Varicose Veins : Chronic Venous Insufficiency

-Three words that are similar but different: varicose veins, venous insufficiency, and varicose veins, Lower extremity veinsis not the name of a disease, but rather a blood vessel called a vein located in the leg, which is responsible for returning blood to the heart.
+To clarify three similar but different words: lower extremity vein, chronic venous insufficiency, and varicose veins, lower extremity vein is not the name of a disease, but rather a blood vessel called a vein located in the legs and responsible for returning blood to the heart.

-Varicose Veinsis an apparently tortuous protrusion of a blood vessel, caused by a valve failure that prevents blood from flowing normally, causing it to back up or stagnate, causing the vessel to swell and protrude to the point of being visible.
+Varicose veins are apparently tortuous protrusions of blood vessels, caused by a malfunctioning valve that prevents blood from flowing normally and allows it to reverse or stagnate, causing the blood vessels to swell and protrude.

 Causes of Varicose Veins